jonim-git/RAPlanner/README.md

 Refresh List
 - Refreshes the list

+Delete the game from the database

+Go to game's page

+Set game's mastery progression

-List of games (separate window?)
+List of games
 - Shows a list of the games
-	* name, status, rating, (progress bar)
+	* name, console, status(progress bar)

+Additional ideas to be added:
+- Display image from RAServer
+- Style the application
+- When the user marks the game completed/tried, it asks the user whether to delete the game from the database
+- rating
-	* doubleclicking on the game opens a new box that shows detailed info
+- doubleclicking on the game opens a new window that shows detailed info for the game
 		- Name
 		- Console
 		- Genre